 If teaching language is Swedish, the course as a whole or in large parts, is taught in Swedish.
 Please note that although teaching language is Swedish, parts of the course could be given in English.
 Examination language is Swedish.

 If teaching language is Swedish/English, the course as a whole will be taught in English if students without prior knowledge of the Swedish language participate.
 Examination language is Swedish or English (depending on teaching language).

 If teaching language is English, the course as a whole is taught in English.
 Examination language is English.

 |TSL1||Applied social teaching skills||U, G, VG||5.5 credits|

 |SRE1||Written presentation||U, G, VG||1 credits|

 This tab contains public material from the course room in Lisam.
 The information published here is not legally binding, such material can be found under the other tabs on this page.
-There are no files available for this course.
+Click on a file to download and open it.